Amandine Alessandra is a graphic designer based in London.

 My Bedroom (Tower Block Books).
 For the last ten years Rute has

-been working in the intersection of architecture, education and
+been working at the intersection of architecture, education and

 publishing.
 She’s worked as an architect and urban designer in Portugal